Abhishek Sharma: Franchise career

 In January 2018, Sharma was bought by Delhi Daredevils in the 2018 IPL auction for Rs 5.5 million.
 In May, he made his debut and went on to score 46 runs off 19 balls.

 In February 2022, Sharma was bought by Sunrisers Hyderabad for the 2022 edition.
 During the tournament, he played 14 matches and scored 426 runs.
 In 2024, he scored the fastest fifty for SRH against Mumbai Indians at the Rajiv Gandhi International Cricket Stadium.
 He also finished the season with 484 runs in 16 matches and a strike rate of 200.
 He was the second highest run-scorer for the team after Travis Head.
 He won the Most Sixes award for hitting the highest number of sixes (42) in the tournament.

 During the 2025 season, Sharma hit his first century of the league in 40 balls during the match against Punjab Kings.
-He scored 141 runs off 55 balls, the highest individual score by an Indian and the third highest score by any batter in the league's history.
+He scored 141 runs off 55 balls, the second highest individual score by an Indian and the fourth highest score by any batter in the league's history.
 Additionally, it was the highest score by an SRH batter and the fifth-fastest hundred witnessed by the league.

 International career

 Sharma was called up for the 2024 tour of Zimbabwe and made his international debut in the first match on 6 July.
 He scored his maiden T20I century in the second match of the series, scoring 100 runs at the Harare Sports Club.
-He became the fastest Indian to score a century in innings batted.
+He became the fastest Indian to score a century in terms of number of innings.
 He also became the fourth batter to hit a maiden T20I century before 24 years of age.

-In 2025, he hit the highest individual score for India in T20Is by scoring 135 runs from 54 balls vs England.
+In 2025, he hit the highest individual score for India in T20Is by scoring 135 runs from 54 balls against England.
 His innings included 13 sixes and 7 fours.
 Sharma hit the second-highest score against England as well as the second-fastest half-century and century for India by balls faced.
-He also hit the most sixes for India in an innings in men's T20Is and had the highest run-rate during a 100+ partnership for India in T20Is.
+He also hit the most sixes for India in an innings in men's T20Is and had the highest run-rate during a 100+ run partnership for India in T20Is.
 He jumped to the 2nd spot in the men's T20I world rankings after the century, becoming India's number one batter.

 In 2025, Sharma reached the number one world ranking in the T20I format and became the youngest Indian to do so.
 At the 2025 Asia Cup, Sharma broke the record of the most runs scored in a T20I edition of the tournament.
 He became the highest run-scorer of the edition with 314 runs in seven innings.
 He was also awarded the player of the tournament for his performance.
-His successful campaign led to him achieved the highest-ever rating points in T20I history with a total of 931 ranking points.
+His successful campaign led to him achieving the highest-ever rating points in T20I history with a total of 931 ranking points.